-Individuals participating in the Global UGRAD Program are required to uphold the academic standards of the host institution and abide by all program terms and conditions.
+Individuals participating in the Global UGRAD or UUAESE Program are required to uphold the academic standards of the host institution and abide by all program terms and conditions.
 Failure to maintain academic standards or meet the goals of the program may result in the participants’ dismissal from the program.

 Please read all instructions and information carefully before completing the application, and review all fields before making any submission online.
 The application can be saved and submitted at a later time.
 All forms in the application must be completed in English.

 - Respond to essay questions as instructed, adhering to indicated word limits;